Chapter 16. Configure Load Balancing-as-a-Service (LBaaS)

 The following diagram describes the flow of HTTPS traffic through to a pool member:

-- LBaaS v1 API was removed in version 10.
+- LBaaS v1 API was deprecated in Red Hat OpenStack Platform 9 and removed in version 10.

 - LBaaS v2 API was introduced in Red Hat OpenStack Platform 7, and is the only available LBaaS API as of version 10.